 Norfund’s impact objectives

 Norfund’s key objective is to contribute to job creation and to improve living standards.
-We invest in sectors that are important to achieving this mission: clean energy, financial institutions, and agribusiness.
+We invest in sectors that are important to achieving this mission: clean energy, financial institutions, green infrastucture and scalable enterprises.
 We have defined strategic impact objectives for each of these sectors, which are aligned with the UN SDG agenda.
 Our investments in clean energy, for example, contribute directly to achieving SDG targets 7.1 and 7.2.
 Our investments in financial institutions are contributing directly to meeting SDG targets 8.10 and 9.3.

 Theory of change